 Creating Pretty Banner Ads

 Pretty looks pretty, but does it convert?
-Most ad agencies will create a nice branded banner that looks great and will get the approval, but has and extremely low click through rate.
+Most ad agencies will create a nice branded banner that looks great and will get the approval of the exectutives, but has an extremely low click through rate.
 Here are some simple examples.

 I used to do this.
 Until I saw the results.
-The CTR (click through rates) were terrible and they just blended in.
+The CTR (click through rates) were terrible and they just blended in with all the other banner ads.

 Display Banner Ads That Convert